 SNSBI Twenty-sixth Spring Conference 2017

-The Spring Conference will be held from March 24 to 27 at the Milton Hill House Hotel in Milton near Didcot (SU475901).
-The location of the conference commemorates the earlier county survey volumes of Margaret Gelling; Milton was historically in Berkshire but is now in Oxfordshire (Gelling, The place-names of Berkshire ii.416).
+The Spring Conference was held from March 24 to 27 at the Milton Hill House Hotel in Milton near Didcot (SU475901).
+The location of the conference commemorated the earlier county survey volumes of Margaret Gelling; Milton was historically in Berkshire but is now in Oxfordshire (Gelling, The place-names of Berkshire ii.416).

-Many of the conference papers will relate to Oxfordshire and the surrounding counties but papers on all regions of Britain and Ireland will be presented.
-The speaker on Friday evening will be Ros Faith, on farming in woodland and in downland.
-Papers on place-names of Oxfordshire and the surrounding region will cover topics including: Anglo-Saxon estates, animals and place-names, field-names and archaeology.
-To celebrate the publication of The Oxford Dictionary of Family Names in Britain and Ireland, we also have a number of papers on personal names of the area: locative surnames of Oxfordshire, South Midlands surnames, and names of the Gloucestershire Cotswolds.
+Many of the conference papers related to Oxfordshire and the surrounding counties, but papers on all regions of Britain and Ireland were presented.
+The speaker on Friday evening wa Ros Faith, on farming in woodland and in downland.
+Papers on place-names of Oxfordshire and the surrounding region covered topics including: Anglo-Saxon estates, animals and place-names, field-names and archaeology.
+To celebrate the publication of The Oxford Dictionary of Family Names in Britain and Ireland, we also had a number of papers on personal names of the area: locative surnames of Oxfordshire, South Midlands surnames, and names of the Gloucestershire Cotswolds.

-The coach excursion on the Sunday afternoon will be led by Ann Cole.
-She will be taking us around South Oxfordshire and the Chilterns – the area that was the focus of her case studies in The landscape of place-names.
+The coach excursion on the Sunday afternoon was led by Ann Cole.
+She took us around South Oxfordshire and the Chilterns – the area that was the focus of her case studies in The landscape of place-names.

 Friday 24 March